 Finally, we use the information about the free divergence of the current distribution as constraint for the minimization of the Tikhonov functional to gain a better approximation.
 We call this method divergence-free Tikhonov regularization.
-In detail, we have the linear constraint (the discretized divergence equation is the knot rule (2.84)) which can be expressed by a linear equation where j is the vector of currents $I{klm\zeta}$ and r the right hand side which contains the incoming and outflowing currents.
+In detail, we have the linear constraint (the discretized divergence equation is the knot rule (2.84)) which can be expressed by where j is the vector of currents $I{klm\zeta}$ and r the right hand side which contains the incoming and outflowing currents.
 The general solution of this equation is

-$$Aj = r (2.102)$$
+$$Aj = r \tag{2.102}$$